💜Connection Hour — Free Weekly Support for Families Navigating Dementia Join Tuesdays at 11 AM ET →

 Schedule an Exploration Call

-If this resonates with what you are carrying, the next step is a simple conversation.
+If this feels like what you’ve been carrying, the next step is a simple conversation.

 This is a short call where we talk about what you are navigating right now and explore whether this support experience would be helpful for you.